[CW: The following story discusses alleged domestic abuse, harassment, and murder]

 An arrest warrant was issued for Marks after this incident.
 While police searched for Marks, Scott and Swearingin were reported missing.

-Marks was then arrested in Grand Rapids, MI.
+Cedric Marks was arrested in Grand Rapids, MI.
 While Marks was in custody the bodies of Scott and Swearingin were discovered on property belonging to Marks’ family.
 Marks was then transported from Michigan to Texas.

 During that journey, in a McDonald’s parking lot in Montgomery County, TX, Marks escaped his prison transport vehicle and lead the Montgomery County Sheriff’s Department on a nine hour manhunt.
 Sheriff’s deputies eventually discovered Marks hiding in a trash can.